If you’re a new blogger, one of the things you need most is more blog traffic.

 - Googling “Top [YOUR NICHE] blogs”

-- Searching for other roundup posts in your niche and seeing who participated
+- Search for other roundup posts in your niche and seeing who participated

 - Asking your readers (if you have them) whose blogs they read